-Fiscal Year - 2004 2003 2002 Basic weighted average shares outstanding Weighted average common stock equivalent shares 10,016 504 9,438 405 9,047 236 Diluted weighted average shares outstanding - 10,520 9,843 9,283
+Fis scal Year 2004 2003 2002 Basic weighted average shares outstanding Weighted average common stock equivalent shares 10,016 504 9,438 405 9,047 236 Diluted weighted average shares outstanding 10,520 9,843 9,283

 In accordance with SFAS No. 128, "Earnings Per Share," the basic and diluted weighted average shares outstanding (and therefore the calculation of basic and diluted earnings per share on the consolidated statements of income) for fiscal year 2004 exclude the potential common shares underlying the \$90 million of convertible senior subordinated debentures issued during the third quarter of 2004.
 There was no dilutive effect from the debentures because none of the contingent conversion conditions has been met as of November 27, 2004.
-See Note 6 for further discussion of the offering of convertible senior subordinated debentures on the Company's diluted weighted average shares outstanding.
+See Note 6 for further discussion of the offering of convertible senior subordinated debentures and the potential impact from the debentures on the Company's diluted weighted average shares outstanding.